petrobras/ross/paper/paper.md

 ROSS has been used to evaluate the impact of damper seal coefficients uncertainties in a compressor rotordynamics [@timbo2019].
 Other projects are also using ROSS to test machine learning algorithms that can diagnose machine failure.
-Here we can create a model with some problem such as unbalance or misalignment and then use the output data from this model to test the learning algorithm and see how good it is in diagnosing the problem.
+Here we can create a model with some problem such as unbalance or misalignment and then use the output data from this model to test the learning algorithm and check the accuracy of this algorithm in diagnosing the problem.

 # Acknowledgements
 We acknowledge that ROSS development is supported by Petrobras, Universidade Federal do Rio de Janeiro (UFRJ) and